-- E. The County Chairman for Leadership Development will compile a listing of all members reporting volunteer service with the total hours reported per member to share as deemed appropriate by the county council AND issue certificates to the top three members for each of the categories. - F. The Area Chairman for Leadership Development will issue certificates to each member with 500 or more TOTAL volunteer service hours AND to the top three members in the area for each of the categories. - G. The State Chairman for Leadership Development will compile a booklet listing all members with 500 or more TOTAL volunteer service hours for posting to the KEHA website and distribution at the KEHA State Meeting Additionally, the state chairman will present certificates to the KEHA members and clubs reporting the most volunteer service units in each of the four categories across the state.
+- E. The County Chairman for Leadership Development will compile a listing of all members service hours reported and share as deemed appropriate by the county council and issue certificates to the top three members in each category at their Annual Meeting.
+These highest category members names will be forwarded to the Area Chairman for recognition at the Area level. - F. The Area Chairman for Leadership Development will issue certificates to each member with 500 or more TOTAL volunteer service hours AND to the top members in the Area for each of the categories.
+These highest category members names will be forwarded to the State Chairman for recognition at the State level. - G. The State Chairman for Leadership Development will award a plaque to the individual with the greatest number of volunteer service hours in each category STATEWIDE and certificates to 2nd and 3rd place individuals from each category STATEWIDE.